 Four cats requires five litter boxes, based on the recommended one plus one rule.
 I'd personally say that three large boxes, cleaned at least once a day would do it for four cats, but the rule calls for five.
 That is, of course, after the initial introduction period and everyone is living in the same space.Feliway

 is said to sometimes calm cats, reduce aggression and box problems.
-I have not used it myself, and it does not work in every case, but it comes highly recommended by experts and cat owners, including our own CLO readers.
+It does not work in every case, but it comes highly recommended by experts and cat owners, including our own CLO readers.

 If you can provide more information based on my questions above, we might be able to help a bit more.

 P.S.
 If anyone else has any thoughts, please bring 'em on.